 What other evil acts will a hacker do?

-If your in the habit of saving emails for good book keeping, saving emails of receipts, software licence keys etc, once the hacker gains access, these can and usually are all stolen or sold on, or just used to take over your other accounts.
+Once the hacker gains access, these can and usually are stolen or sold on, or just used to take over your other accounts.
 E.G, once your email account is hacked, your Google account can now easily be hacked due to the email verification process to reset passwords.

 How does a hacker, hack my email account?

 Hackers are an inventive and clever bunch (normally).
-You’ll get the occasional script kiddy who likes to hack for fun, but a large number of them are professional criminals, hacking you isnt personal, its business.
-If they dont get your account, they dont get paid…so there pretty determined.
+You’ll get the occasional script kiddy who likes to hack for fun, but a large number of them are professional criminals, hacking you isn’t personal, it’s business.
+If they don’t get your account, they don’t get paid…so they’re pretty determined.

 How do I protect my Email Account?

-The next consideration you should have is enable multi-factor verification ofr all login attempts and all services linked to yourn account.
-All the online web based email accounts now offer multi-factor verification, which you should use.
-You should also review your online acccounts that you use, or ones that you may have forgotten about and no longer exist.
+The next consideration you should have is to enable multi-factor verification for all login attempts and all services linked to your account.
+All the online web-based email accounts now offer multi-factor verification, which you should use.
+You should also review the online accounts that you use, or ones that you may have forgotten about and no longer exist.

 Take Action now!